UMichStatistics/ComputingClub/content/workshops/hugo_academic/deploy_umich.md

 First, you will need access to the [MFile](https://mfile.umich.edu/) system.
 There, ensure you have access to your `Public/html/` folder which is where we will dump our website.

+You may need to go to [here](https://mfile.umich.edu/make-webspace/)

 ## Local version control

-While version control is not necessary for this type of hosting, I highly recommand you do it locally:
+While version control is not necessary for this type of hosting, I highly recommend you do it locally:
 ```git
 git add -all
 git commit -m 'First deploy'